Case Studies

 In 2017, Connie began struggling with diminishing hand dexterity and a left hand tremor.
 As an avid quilter, when Connie could no longer effectively sew, she became determined to find answers.

-The doctors at the Muhammad Ali Parkinson’s Center in Phoenix, AZ, quickly diagnosed Connie with CBD in the spring of 2018.
-Immediately, Connie began receiving physical, occupational and speech therapy through the Center.
-She participated in a favorite painting class and a group voice class.
+The doctors at the Muhammad Ali Parkinson’s Center in Phoenix quickly diagnosed Connie with CBD in spring 2018.
+Immediately, Connie began receiving physical, occupational and speech therapy.
+She participated in a painting class and a group voice class.
 The Center offered much support and encouragement not only to Connie, but to her family and care team.

-Initially, Connie was ambulatory and still driving.
-Connie gave up driving, began using a walker, and moved in to an independent living community in the short span of time from April to October 2018.
-By February 2019, her condition had seriously declined and family recognized her need for full time assistance.
-She moved into a small group home in April 2019.
-She remained there until March 2020.
+Connie gave up driving, began using a walker, and moved to an independent living community in the short span of six months.
+Due to a serious decline, she moved into a small group home in April 2019.
 In January 2020, Connie experienced her first serious choking episode.
 Eating was difficult and slow, but she insisted upon doing it herself.
-A swallow study confirmed that her ability to swallow was significantly impaired.
 Connie repeatedly declined a feeding tube.

-With the onset of COVID-19 and the impending lock-down of the group home, her family moved her home and brought Hospice on as part of the care team.
-Connie’s children worked together to give her 24-hour support and care from March 9th until her death on May 14th.
-Though it was hard to watch their mother decline, Connie received the type of end of life she most desired: at home, at peace, with her kids, allowed to make choices for herself.
-Despite the challenges, Connie woke up with a smile every morning, cracked jokes and just got on with it.
-There were wonderful moments, and hard moments, and boring moments.
+With the onset of COVID-19 in and the impending lock-down of the group home, in March 2020, her family moved her home and brought hospice on.
+Though it was hard to watch their mother decline, Connie’s children worked together to give her 24-hour care until she died in May 2020.
+Connie received the ending she most desired: at home, with her kids, allowed to make choices for herself.
+Despite the challenges, Connie woke up with a smile every morning and cracked jokes.
+There were wonderful moments, hard moments, and boring moments.
 Just like all of life.
 Every day was a lesson in living fully and loving deeply.

 SANDY MCGINNIS